An equality between entanglement and uncertainty: Uncertainty and entanglement

 Another central element of quantum mechanics is the possibility of entanglement, and examples suggest that there is a strong interplay between entanglement and uncertainty.
 In particular, Einstein, Poldolsky and Rosen~\cite{Einstein} observed, that if Bob is maximally entangled with $A$ then his uncertainty can be reduced dramatically.
-To see this imagine that $\rho_{AB} = \proj{\Phi}$ where $\ket{\Phi} = (\ket{00} + \ket{11})/\sqrt{2}$ is the maximally entangled state between $A$ and $B$.
-Since $\ket{\Phi}$ is maximally correlated in both the $\sg_x$ \textit{and} $\sg_z$ eigenbases, Bob can simply measure his half of the EPR pair in the same basis as Alice to predict her measurement outcome perfectly, winning the guessing game described above.
-This is precisely the effect observed in~\cite{Einstein} and shows that the uncertainty relations of~\eqref{eq:heisenberg} and ~\eqref{eq:basicUR} are clearly inadequate to capture the interplay between entanglement and uncertainty.
-Fortunately, it is possible to extend the notion of uncertainty relations to take the possibility of entanglement into account~\cite{BertaEtAl,RenesBoileau}.
+To see this imagine that $\rho_{AB} =\proj{\Phi}$ where $\ket{\Phi}=(\ket{00}+\ket{11})/\sqrt{2}$ is the maximally entangled state between $A$ and $B$.
+Since $\ket{\Phi}$ is maximally correlated in both the $\sg_x$ and $\sg_z$ eigenbases, Bob can simply measure his half of the EPR pair in the same basis as Alice to predict her measurement outcome perfectly, winning the guessing game described above.
+This is precisely the effect observed in~\cite{Einstein} and highlights that the uncertainty relations of~\eqref{eq:heisenberg} and~\eqref{eq:basicUR} do not capture the interplay between entanglement and uncertainty in the general two-party guessing game.
+Fortunately, it is possible to extend the notion of uncertainty relations to take the possibility of entanglement into account~\cite{RenesBoileau}.
 Such relations are known as uncertainty relations with quantum side information (here $B$).
 More precisely, it was shown~\cite{BertaEtAl} that if we measure $A$ in two bases labeled $\theta_0,\theta_1$ then

 where $H(A|B)$ is the conditional von Neumann entropy of $A$ given $B$.
 If $A$ and $B$ are entangled, then $H(A|B)$ can be negative.
-Indeed, $H(A|B) = - \log d_A$ when $\rho_{AB}$ is the maximally entangled state, in which case the lower bound in~\eqref{eqn2} becomes trivial.
-The uncertainty relation of~\eqref{eqn2} thus allows for the possibility that the uncertainty \emph{could} be reduced in the presence of entanglement.
+Indeed, $H(A|B)=-\log d_A$ when $\rho_{AB}$ is the maximally entangled state, in which case the lower bound in~\eqref{eqn2} becomes trivial.
+The uncertainty relation of~\eqref{eqn2} thus allows for the possibility that Bob's uncertainty could be reduced in the presence of entanglement.
 It also provides us with a first clue to the relation between entanglement and uncertainty in one direction, namely that little uncertainty (i.e., $H(K|B\Theta)$ is small) implies that $H(A|B)$ must be negative and hence $\rho_{AB}$ is entangled~\cite{DevWin05}.
-As such,~\eqref{eqn2} is useful for the task of \emph{entanglement witnessing}~\cite{BertaEtAl,PHCFR,LXXLG}.
+As such,~\eqref{eqn2} is useful for the task of witnessing entanglement~\cite{PHCFR,LXXLG}.